You can listen to the article (narrated by a real person):

 What is a sales funnel?

-A sales funnel is a visual description of your sales process.
+A sales funnel is a marketing term describing the typical stages that your customers take through the sales process.
 It allows you to determine and reflect on the actions your customers take at every stage of the buying cycle.
 With the help of a sales funnel you can design a great customer experience along the customer journey.

 The idea of a sales funnel dates back to 1898 when E. St. Elmo Lewis developed a purchase funnel or purchasing funnel – a marketing model which illustrates the theoretical customer journey from the moment of attracting customers towards the purchase of a product or service.